Designist/corpus/README.md

-# CORPUS
+# Corpus Linguistics in Haskell

-Corpus is a corpus linguistics library for Haskell.
+A corpus linguistics library for Haskell.
 Below is a summary of current procedures in this library.

 | **Procedure name** | Purpose                            |
 | ----------------- | ---------------------------------- |